The Real Plumbing

 The Drought Numbers

-The mechanism makes intuitive sense: each plant’s effective root surface area is multiplied by an order of magnitude, and the network reaches water in soil pores that roots can’t physically access.
+The mechanism makes intuitive sense: each plant’s effective root surface area is multiplied by an order of magnitude, and the network reaches water in soil pores that roots cannot physically access.

 In the garden, the practical effect is that established no-dig, mycorrhizal-active beds resist drought significantly better than freshly tilled or fertilizer-saturated beds.
-You don’t have to take this on faith — in a long enough garden practice, the difference is visible.
+You do not have to take this on faith — in a long enough garden practice, the difference is visible.
+I have not yet seen it on the new property; first year, first summer ahead.
+But I will, and I will know to look for it.

 The Solarpunk Frame

-The mycorrhizal network is the original solarpunk infrastructure.
-It is decentralized.
-It is regenerative.
-It uses no fossil fuel.
-It builds itself given the chance.
-It connects plants across distances we can’t see, redistributing nutrients between individuals and even between species.
-It is, in every meaningful sense, the underground utility we’ve been trying to replace with imported water, synthetic fertilizer, and irrigation systems.
+The mycorrhizal network is the original solarpunk infrastructure — decentralized, regenerative, fossil-fuel-free, capable of rebuilding itself given the chance, connecting plants across distances we cannot see and redistributing water and nutrients between individuals and between species.
+It is, in every meaningful sense, the underground utility we have been trying to replace with imported water, synthetic fertilizer, and irrigation systems built for a climate that is no longer the climate we have.

-The fix to drought isn’t just drought-tolerant grass seed.
-It’s the realization that your soil is supposed to be drought-tolerant on its own, and the recognition that we’ve been damaging the system that made it so.
+The fix to drought is not drought-tolerant grass seed.
+It is the realization that your soil is supposed to be drought-tolerant on its own, and the recognition that we have spent a century damaging the system that made it so.

 Stop tilling.
 Lay down compost.
-Keep things growing.
+Keep something alive in the ground year-round.
 Let the network rebuild.

 Written by E. Silkweaver